symfony/symfony-docs/components/filesystem.rst

 appendToFile
 ~~~~~~~~~~~~

+.. versionadded:: 3.3
+    The :method:`Symfony\\Component\\Filesystem\\Filesystem::appendToFile` method was introduced in Symfony 3.3.

 :method:`Symfony\\Component\\Filesystem\\Filesystem::appendToFile` adds new
 contents at the end of some file::

     $fs->appendToFile('logs.txt', 'Email sent to user@example.com');

-If either the file or its containing directory don't exist, this method creates
+If either the file or its containing directory doesn't exist, this method
-them before appending the contents.
+creates them before appending the contents.

 Error Handling
 --------------